 Just shy of the finish there was a runner on the pavement getting medical attention.
 He seemed to be conscious and had the help he needed, but it was a sobering reminder to the rest of us what a challenge to the human body and spirit these marathons are.

 Soon the finishing chute was in sight.
 Suddenly there were hundreds of people cheering us on when we had been mostly alone on the course.
-There was a particular man that I saw leaning over the railing and clapping his hands.
-I ran toward him, hand outstretched for a high/low five.
+I picked out a particular man that I saw leaning over the railing and clapping his hands.
+I ran toward him, my hand outstretched for a high/low five.
 He smiled and reached out his hand in response.
 There is something in the meeting of hands in that moment that crosses all barriers, and once again it felt like my heart was too full and my lungs too empty.
 I hyperventilated and wept my way across the finish line.

 As has been the case in my last several marathons my calves and hamstrings were tight to the point of straining, and my left heel had been hurting for much of the race.
 That said, I did not bury myself physically as I have in the past.
 It felt like I ran this race well, and with purpose.
 Sure I could have shaved some seconds or minutes here or there, but that was not what success meant this time.
 My body was depleted but not broken, and it was my heart that was properly rinsed from this day.